wdporter/i-am-that-vuepress/29-living-is-lifes-only-purpose/readme.md

 **Q:**&ensp;Just as a child cannot help growing, so does a man, compelled by nature, make progress.
 Why exert oneself?
 Where is the need of *Yoga*?

 **M:**&ensp;There is progress all the time.
 Everything contributes to progress.
 But this is the progress of ignorance.
 The circles of ignorance may be ever widening, yet it remains a bondage all the same.
-In due course a <span class=tooltip>Guru<span class=tooltiptext>Spiritual teacher, preceptor.</span></span> appears to teach and inspire us to practise *Yoga* and a ripening takes place as a result of which the immemorial night of ignorance dissolves before the rising sun of wisdom.
+In due course a <span data-tippy-content="Spiritual teacher, preceptor.">Guru</span> appears to teach and inspire us to practise *Yoga* and a ripening takes place as a result of which the immemorial night of ignorance dissolves before the rising sun of wisdom.
 But in reality nothing happened.
 The sun is always there, there is no night to it; the mind, blinded by the ‘I am the body’ idea, spins out endlessly its thread of illusion.

 **Q:**&ensp;If all is a part of a natural process, where is the need of effort?